ZluskeN/ZSN_waverespawn_example.Stratis/Readme.md

 This line can be executed anywhere in the mission at any point, it can be used to change the respawn conditions during gameplay.
 I have also introduced the function zsn_fnc_respawndebug, which executes the script again with the current existing conditions (call zsn_fnc_respawndebug).

-There is also support for setting params size and count in the mission lobby, (see the top line in initserver.sqf for resistance) the params are set in description.ext
+There is also support for setting params size and count in the mission lobby, (see the top line in initserver.sqf for resistance) the params are defined in description.ext

 To initialize the script for multiple sides, just execute the command line multiple times, this example mission executes it three times for three sides.